Ellypham92/Prediction-of-Personal-Loan-Purchase-And-Customer-Segmentation-Analysis-/README.md

 ### :pushpin: PROJECT GOALS

-<ul> To analyze the effectiveness of existing marketing strategies <ul>
+- To analyze the effectiveness of existing marketing strategies

-To find the Machine Learning models that help in identifying potential customers
+- To find the Machine Learning models that help in identifying potential customers

-To help financial institution in maximizing the sales performance which helps a strong growth in market share
+- To help financial institution in maximizing the sales performance which helps a strong growth in market share

 ### :question: RESEARCH QUESTIONS
 1. What are the most important features influencing the loan purchasing decision?
 And why?